R2Z2407/github-final-project/README.md

-# ⚙️ Kalkulator Bunga Sederhana
+# ⚙️ Simple Interest Calculator
-Selamat datang di proyek Kalkulator Bunga Sederhana!
-Pernah butuh menghitung bunga dengan cepat untuk tugas kuliah, proyek pribadi, atau sekadar ingin memahami konsep dasar keuangan?
-Alat sederhana ini hadir untuk membantu.
+Welcome to the Simple Interest Calculator project!
+Ever needed to quickly calculate interest for a college assignment, personal project, or just to understand basic financial concepts?
+This simple tool is here to help.

-Ini adalah skrip ringan yang dirancang untuk menghitung bunga sederhana hanya dengan tiga input utama.
-Sangat cocok untuk mahasiswa, calon developer, dan siapa pun yang butuh perhitungan cepat tanpa ribet.
+It is a lightweight script designed to calculate simple interest with only three main inputs.
+It is perfect for students, aspiring developers, and anyone who needs quick calculations without any hassle.

-## 🚀 Cara Kerja
+## 🚀 How It Works
-Proyek ini mengambil tiga nilai utama: jumlah pokok, suku bunga tahunan, dan periode waktu dalam tahun untuk menghitung total bunga sederhana yang diperoleh atau dibayarkan.
+This project takes three main values: principal amount, annual interest rate, and time period in years to calculate the total simple interest earned or paid.

-Parameter Input
+Input Parameters
-Untuk memulai perhitungan, Anda perlu menyediakan parameter berikut:
+To start the calculation, you need to provide the following parameters:

-p (Principal): Jumlah uang awal atau pokok pinjaman/investasi.
-Anggap ini sebagai titik awal Anda.
+p (Principal): The initial amount of money or the principal of the loan/investment.
+Think of this as your starting point.

-t (Time): Durasi atau periode waktu pinjaman/investasi, yang dihitung dalam tahun.
+t (Time): The duration or period of the loan/investment, calculated in years.

-r (Rate): Suku bunga tahunan.
-Ingat, masukkan nilai ini dalam format desimal (contoh: untuk 5%, masukkan 0.05).
+r (Rate): The annual interest rate.
+Remember, enter these values in decimal format (e.g., for 5%, enter 0.05).

-## ✨ Formula Ajaib
+## ✨ The Magic Formula
-Di balik layar, kalkulator ini menggunakan formula bunga sederhana yang klasik:
+Behind the scenes, this calculator uses the classic simple interest formula:

-Bunga Sederhana = Pokok × Suku Bunga × Waktu
+Simple Interest = Principal × Interest Rate × Time

-Atau dalam notasi variabel:
+Or in variable notation:

 I = p * r * t

-## 💡 Contoh Penggunaan
+## 💡 Example of Use
-Mari kita lihat contoh praktisnya.
-Anda ingin menghitung bunga sederhana dari:
+Let's look at a practical example.
+You want to calculate the simple interest from:

-Pokok (p) = Rp 1.000.000
+Principal (p) = $1,000,000

-Suku Bunga (r) = 7% per tahun (yaitu, 0.07)
+Interest Rate (r) = 7% per year (i.e., 0.07)

-Waktu (t) = 3 tahun
+Time (t) = 3 years

-Hasil Perhitungan:
+Calculation Result:

-Bunga Sederhana = 1.000.000 * 0.07 * 3 = Rp 210.000
+Simple Interest = 1,000,000 * 0.07 * 3 = Rp 210,000

-🤝 Mari Berkontribusi!
+🤝 Let's Contribute!
-Punya ide untuk membuat kalkulator ini lebih baik?
-Mungkin menambahkan fitur bunga majemuk atau antarmuka pengguna yang lebih interaktif?
+Have any ideas to improve this calculator?
+Maybe add a compound interest feature or a more interactive user interface?

-Jangan ragu untuk melakukan fork pada repositori ini, buat perubahan Anda, dan kirimkan pull request.
-Semua kontribusi sangat kami hargai!
+Feel free to fork this repository, make your changes, and submit a pull request.
+All contributions are greatly appreciated!